jsolorzano734/backgroundRemoveProgram/README.md

 * Download the [RemoveBackground.jsx](https://github.com/jsolorzano734/backgroundRemoveProgram/blob/main/RemoveBackground.jsx) file to you computer.
 * Create two folders
 	- Folder 1 (where you store the images with the current background).
-	- Folder 2 (where you store the images with the images with the removed background).
+	- Folder 2 (where you store the images with the new background).
  - Open the RemoveBackground.jsx file and do the following:
 	- First, you need to get the path from the two folders that you created:
 		- Path 1.
 Is the path to Folder 1.
 Exmaple: "/User/name/in/"